LanguageDev/Yoakke/Documentation/Lexer.md

 # Using the Lexer libraries
-There are 2 libraries for Lexing:
+There are 2 libraries for lexing:
 -   `Yoakke.Lexer`: Basic structures for lexing, abstraction for a hand-written lexer.
 -   `Yoakke.Lexer.Generator`: A source generator that can generate a lexer from attribute annotations on token-types.